-This mod is in ALPHA stage.
+This mod is in BETA stage.
 There will be bugs.
 There will be issues.
 Particularly, there will be issues with latency.

 This is a free, third-party mod that adds VR support to Grand Theft Auto V offline.
 A separate application is required to handle stereo injection.
 At this time, the only injector supporting the required DX11 is VorpX which is not free.
 DX11 support for Vireio Perception, a free stereo injector, is reportedly in the works.